CNChTu/FCPE/README.md

 ## Overview

 TorchFCPE(Fast Context-based Pitch Estimation) is a PyTorch-based library designed for audio pitch extraction and MIDI conversion.
 This README provides a quick guide on how to use the library for audio pitch inference and MIDI extraction.

+Note: that the MIDI extractor of FCPE is quantized from f0 using non neural network methods

 ## Installation